How Our Smart Essay Grader Gives You Instant, Rubric-Based Feedback

 This is where smart graders can fall short: randomness.
 A model that gives wildly different scores to the same essay on different days is useless for assessment.

-The model also uses a lightweight reasoning pass before committing to a score - similar to a TA rereading the grading criteria before marking.
+The model also runs a quick reasoning pass before committing to a score — similar to a TA rereading the grading criteria before marking.
 Something humans should do more often too.

 Where Can You Use Smart Essay Grading?